• Skip to primary navigation

 This vegan wild rice soup is loaded with vegetables, nutty wild rice, mushrooms, and tender chunks of jackfruit!
 The broth is extremely creamy without using any butter, heavy cream, or cashews!
 Thanks to a slow cooker, you can get this gluten-free and oil-free meal on the table with very little effort.

-A white bowl filled with vegan wild rice soup and a spoon next to mushrooms on a gray background.
+A white bowl filled with wild rice soup and a spoon next to mushrooms on a gray background.

 This gluten-free and oil-free soup is incredibly quick to assemble and easy to make in a slow cooker.
 Just wait until you taste how creamy the broth is after you stir in the sunflower cream.
 It's unbelievably yummy and it's sure to please anyone who tries it!